thehapyone/Sage/docs/tools.md

 # Tools Overview for Sage

+CodeSage utilizes tools to perform actions beyond the capabilities of LLMs alone.
+These tools enhance CodeSage's functionality and help to address some of the limitations inherent in LLMs.
+Configuration files dictate which tools CodeSage can employ to accomplish specific tasks.

-Sage integrates with a variety of tools to enhance your data interaction experience.
+Integration with a variety of tools helps to enhance the data interaction experience.

+Some of the functionalities enabled by tools include:

+- Retrieving real-time weather forecasts.
+- Accessing the latest information available on the internet.
+- Checking the status of tickets in issue management systems.
+- Querying databases for specific data.
+- Publishing content to Confluence.
+- Creating or commenting on pull requests in GitLab/GitHub.
+- Summarizing Jira issues.
+- And many more...

 Below is an overview of the tools currently supported by Sage.

 ## List of Tools